The Nature of Power (Part I)

 Power as the Management of Legitimacy

 As we’ve been discussing, power thrives on legitimacy.
-Not just the ability to control, but the ability to convince.
-Legitimacy is achieved when authority is seen as justified, when rules are deemed fair, when hierarchies aren’t seen as the outcomes of conquest, theft, and exploitation but reflections of natural order or individual merit.
+The ability to convince.
+Legitimacy is achieved when authority is seen as justified, when rules are deemed fair, when hierarchies are seen as reflections of natural order or individual merit instead of as the outcomes of conquest, theft, and exploitation that they are.

-Power thrives because the system is legitimatized in school curriculums that teach civics like a sacred script, in courtroom rituals with judges in black robes presiding as if law is wisdom incarnate, and in job interviews where the “right fit” often means knowing how to perform deference just enough to seem respectable without challenging the status quo.
+The system is legitimatized in courtroom rituals with judges in black robes presiding as if law is wisdom incarnate and in job interviews where the “right fit” often means knowing how to perform deference just enough to seem respectable without challenging the status quo.

-Meanwhile, the poor aren’t recognized as casualties of structural violence—they’re cast as lazy, morally deficient, or unlucky, their struggles repackaged as personal failings instead of the predictable outcomes of systemic deprivation.
+Economic inequality is celebrated under the glossy myth of meritocracy.
+Billionaires are framed as entrepreneurial geniuses, visionaries whose wealth supposedly mirrors their worth.
+Their yachts are seen as symbols of ambition fulfilled.
+Meanwhile, the poor are cast as lazy, morally deficient, or unlucky, their struggles repackaged as personal failings instead of the predictable outcomes of systemic deprivation.

 The legal system props all this up with a straight face, draped in the language of justice, while prisons swell with human beings crammed into metal cages, stripped of dignity, agency, and even the basic rhythms of a normal life.
-They eat slop that barely qualifies as food, meals designed to be cheap, not nourishing, their bodies slowly wrecked by salt, starch, and rot while medical care is a privilege, not a right.
-Every second is lived under the weight of constant surveillance, the threat of violence—by guards, by other prisoners, by the very walls themselves.
-At any moment, they can be swallowed by solitary confinement, locked in a filthy concrete box no bigger than a closet, where the light is never quite on or off, the toilet might not work, and the only company is their own mind unraveling.
-Some lie on cold tile floors for days, others for months, some for years, their sense of time eroding, their bodies deteriorating, their screams absorbed by thick walls that exist to make sure no one hears them.
-And outside, judges, politicians, and wardens call this justice, while the world moves on, forgetting the people who were buried alive in steel and stone.
+They eat slop that barely qualifies as food and their bodies are slowly wrecked by the meals’ excessive salt, starch, and rot.
+Every second is lived under the weight of constant surveillance, the threat of violence by guards, by other prisoners, and by the very walls themselves.

-But legitimacy isn’t just built through what’s said—it’s maintained through what’s not allowed to be said.
-Dissenting voices are pushed to the margins, not always through overt censorship, but through a more subtle process of discrediting, distorting, and drowning them out.
+Legitimacy is built through intentional framing, but it’s also maintained through what’s not allowed to be said.
+Dissenting voices are pushed to the margins through a subtle process of discrediting, distorting, and drowning them out.
 Revolutionary ideas are labeled “radical,” “unrealistic,” or “dangerous.”
 Protesters become “rioters.”
 Structural critiques are dismissed as “conspiracy theories” or “extremism.”
-Public discourse is carefully managed, not with iron chains but with invisible boundaries—lines you’re not supposed to cross, questions you’re not supposed to ask.
+Public discourse is carefully managed.

 Power as a Relational Process

 Power is not a thing you can seize or hold in your hands.
 It’s a force woven into the fabric of relationships, a current running through the spaces between people, institutions, and ideas.
-It doesn’t sit in a throne or hide in a vault—it moves, shifts, and adapts.
+It doesn’t sit in a throne or hide in a vault.
+Rather, it moves, shifts, and adapts.
 Power operates by shaping who we believe we are, steering what we desire, scripting the stories we tell about our past, and convincing us that its grip is both natural and necessary.
-It feeds on both compliance and resistance, not through grand displays of dominance but through the quiet, relentless reproduction of social norms, institutional routines, and cultural beliefs that feel too familiar to question.
+It feeds on both compliance and resistance, through the reproduction of social norms, institutional routines, and cultural beliefs that feel too familiar to question.

 To understand power, we have to let go of the idea that it’s just something that flows from the top down.
 It’s not confined to governments, CEOs, or police forces.
-It’s embedded in the most ordinary interactions—in the language we use, the assumptions we don’t notice, the choices we think are ours.
-Its real strength isn’t in brute force but in its ability to shape how people see the world and themselves within it.
-It teaches us not just what to do, but how to think about what we do, burying itself so deep that its influence feels like common sense.
+It’s embedded in the most ordinary interactions, from the language we use, to the assumptions we don’t notice, and the choices we think are ours.

-But power is never invincible.
+Nevertheless, power is never invincible.
 Its greatest weakness is that it can’t sustain itself without constant upkeep.
-It has to be believed, repeated, performed—day after day, generation after generation.
+It has to be believed, repeated, performed day after day, generation after generation.
 Its legitimacy is fragile, always one revelation away from crumbling.
 It survives by hiding in plain sight, but when exposed, it trembles.
 Because in the end, power isn’t absolute.
-It’s a story that has to be told over and over—and stories can change.
+It’s a story that has to be told over and over, and stories can change.

 Peter S. Baron (http://www.petersbaron.com) is the author of If Only We Knew: How Ignorance Creates and Amplifies the Greatest Risks Facing Society.